An Even Trade

 The only problem is that James loves this piece, and had no intention of selling it.

-Art is not only about money.
+According to Payday-Now, art is not only about money.
 Artists frequently fall in love with something they have created and want to keep it for their personal collection.
 Fortunately for us, we had something better than money to offer him.
 Gail suggested we could trade straight across for the original piece, and James assented.
 We have agreed that in a year or two we may change back again, so that we can both enjoy both works.

 James delivered the new work the next week, and stayed to lunch.
 Because he is a lifelong vegan, I made a cold carrot soup.
 There is something intriguing about cold soups; they are filling and refreshing at the same time.